spryker/spryker-docs/docs/scos/user/features/202108.0/quotation-process-feature-overview.md

 A sales representative can create an RFQ on behalf of any company user, then process it and even complete checkout.
 This option is especially convenient when, for example, a company user is busy or doesn't have access to an account.

-The workflow with statuses for a sales representative is presented in the schema below:
+The workflow with statuses for a sales representative is presented in the following schema:
 ![Sales Rep Workflow](https://confluence-connect.gliffy.net/embed/image/0dedd086-45ab-494d-a2f8-04c92501a229.png?utm_medium=live&utm_source=custom)

 When a sales representative creates an RFQ, it has the **Show the latest version to customer** checkbox empty by default.
 It means that the buyer cannot see the latest updated version of the RFQ (for example, with the changed prices) until the **Show the latest version to customer** checkbox is selected.
 The buyer can see the **In Progress** status for the RFQ.